 Aerial view of 11th Street and Peachtree Street.
 Photo: Midtown Alliance

 “Midtown is a success story that’s 40 years in the making,” says Brian Carr, director of marketing and communications for the Midtown Alliance.
 “Midtown had once been vital to intown living.
 But urban decay took a toll on the area.
 There were crumbling sidewalks and a lack of development, and it became a depressed area.
 People didn’t want to be here anymore.”

-In fact, according to Mark Toro, managing partner of North American Properties, there was a great deal of disinvestment in Midtown throughout the 1960s and into the 1970s.
+In fact, according to Mark Toro, former managing partner of North American Properties, there was a great deal of disinvestment in Midtown throughout the 1960s and into the 1970s.
 Then, in 1978, a small coalition of business owners decided to find a way to change that, and the Midtown Alliance was born.
 “They wanted to clean up the neighborhood, attract more quality development, reduce crime and make Midtown visually attractive so that people would want to spend more time here,” Carr explains.